rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 If we want to produce a single car faster, maybe we can do some of the work in parallel.
 Let's say we can hire four workers ot attach each of the tires at the same time.
-All of these steps have the same input and they work together to create an output
+All of these steps have the same input, a car without tires, and they work together to create an output, a car with tires.
 ![Input -> Step 1 / Step 2 / Step 3 -> Output]({{ page.root }}{% link files/parallel_simple_flow.png %})